By Jan David Winitz, President & founder of Claremont Rug Company

 Over three millennia, Oriental rug-weaving became a central craft and art form of countless peoples living in tribal, village, town, and city settings.
 In Part 1, I examined the fascinating background of tribal rugs.
 Now, I will discuss the village rug-making tradition in Persia and the Caucasus.

 Among the most inventive of village rugs were those woven in the mountains to the northeast of the city of Tabriz in Persian Azerbaijan.
 However, I must say that as precious little documentation specific to the activities of this region in the 1700s and 1800s can be found, exactly how this artistic milieu arose is shrouded in mystery.
-Yet, the rugs I have been privileged to collect and present to my clients over four decades clearly speak for themselves.
+Yet, the rugs I have been privileged to collect and present to my clients for over four decades clearly speak for themselves.
 Their weavers demonstrated a singular confidence in spontaneous inspiration at the loom, coupled with exquisitely dyed tonalities akin to Impressionist paintings.
-A true folk-art movement was surely afoot!
+A true folk-art movement arose in this wild and undocumented area!

-Bakshaish, a smaller nearby village and attended hamlets, began as early as 1800 or before making enigmatic room size carpets, some with asymmetrically positioned center medallions and others with elaborate all-over patterns.
+Bakshaish and a cluster of smaller villages began making enigmatic room-size carpets as early as 1800 or before, some with asymmetrically positioned center medallions and others with elaborate all-over patterns.
 These rugs were often either ethereal or earthy in coloration and captured an uncanny sense of movement not seen often in other styles.

 Bakshaish rugs woven in the 19th century exemplified the native penchant for experimentation, the call to personal expression and spontaneity.
-These settled pastoral weavers borrowed from the tribal tradition an incredible roster of geometric shapes, along with the artistic technique of abrash (intentional color striation).
-Bakshaish was one of the few villages that produced larger room size to oversize carpets.
+These settled pastoral weavers borrowed from the tribal tradition an incredible roster of geometric motifs, along with the artistic technique of abrash (intentional color striation).
+Bakshaish and Heriz were the two major Persian villages that produced full-scale spectrums of geometric room size to oversize carpets.
+These dimensions were usually woven only in the towns and cities where a stylized floral or curvilinear aesthetic was followed.

 In the 19th century, there were literally thousands of rug-weaving villages in the Caucasus range, the country of Persia, and the Azerbaijanian corridor that lay between.
 Often, they had been populated for many hundreds of years.
 Living in breathtaking natural settings, their inhabitants attuned their lives to a simple agrarian routine dictated by the rhythm of the seasons.
-Where the artistry of tribal rugs could be said to be at once powerful and introspective, many village rugs are observant of nature’s delicate changes and celebrate its boundless beauty.
-This is often expressed through the use of harmonious, shifting colors that is greatly valued by connoisseurs.
+Where the artistry of tribal rugs could be said to be at once powerful and introspective, many village rugs are observant of nature’s delicate changes and celebrative of its boundless beauty.
+This ethos is often expressed through the use of harmonious, shifting colors that connoisseurs greatly value.

-Other than the Heriz region, village weavings were typically created in the area size up to 5×7, runners and keleges (gallery carpets two to three times longer than their width) formats.
-Village men, highly skilled in natural dyeing, created family recipes that were guarded as intellectual property for generations.
+Other than in the Heriz region, village weavings were typically created in the area size up to 5×7, runners, and keleges (gallery carpets two to three times longer than their width) formats.
+Village men, highly skilled in natural dyeing, created family recipes guarded as intellectual property for generations.

-The names of these folk-art rugs indicated either their tribal association, the village or province where they were created.
-From Northwest Persian Azerbaijan also came multi-medallioned Karajas, Serabs (often using undyed camel hair), more elemental Kurdish and Shahsavan rugs, and many others from small villages whose names have been lost over time and those whose rugs are simply called “Northwest.”
+The names of these folk-art rugs indicated either their tribal association, or the village or province where they were created.
+For example, from the region of Northwest Persian Azerbaijan that birthed the Bakshaish and Serapi traditions, also came multi-medallioned Karajas, Serabs (often using undyed camel hair), elemental Kurdish and Shahsavan rugs and runners.
+Today we still see many weavings from small villages whose names have been lost over time.
 In Central and South Persia, a few village rug styles are generally known, such as Malayer, Tafresh, Veramin, Lillihan, and Niriz.
-From the Caucasus Mountains, the Kazak rugs are often known by their village names, whereas the rest of the styles reflect their province’s name, such as Lesghi or Shirvan.
+The Kazak rugs are often known by their village names from the Caucasus Mountains, whereas the rest of the styles reflect their provincial names, such as Lesghi or Shirvan.

 Late in the 19th century, many village weavers became part of a cottage industry initiated by merchants from Tabriz.
-At first, the weavers were supplied with wool to make carpets of their own invention, but by the 1910s, control over the weaving process tightened and the design pool narrowed to accommodate the taste of the burgeoning international market.
-Today, although the best 19th century examples have become extremely difficult to find, there remain available a variety of village rugs that are respectable representatives of this tradition, rife with spontaneity and sensitive color combinations, that flourished over thousands of years.
+At first, the weavers were supplied with wool to make carpets of their own invention.
+By the 1910s, control over the weaving process tightened, and the design pool narrowed to accommodate the perceived taste of the burgeoning international market.
+Today, although the best 19th century examples have become extremely difficult to find, a variety of village rugs remain available that are respectable representatives of this tradition, rife with spontaneity and sensitive color combinations that flourished over thousands of years.

 Bakshaish: Woven in a remote mountain village in Northwest Persian Azerbaijan, the best antique Bakshaish rugs are true connoisseur’s delights, full of unique details, intentional asymmetry and idiosyncratic takes on traditional patterns.
 Bakshaish weavers were masters at combining age-old geometric motifs and highly stylized renditions of classical Persian patterns, often with an intriguing use of asymmetrical design and color.